Chapter 20. Hearing Aid Specialists Regulations

 2. Will not assign the temporary permit holder to carry out independent field work without on-site direct supervision by the sponsor until the temporary permit holder is adequately trained for such activity;

-4. Will return the temporary permit to the department should the training program be discontinued for any reason.
+4. Will return the temporary permit to the department should the training program be discontinued for any reason; and

-D. The licensed sponsor shall provide training and shall ensure that the temporary permit holder under his supervision gains experience that covers the following subjects as they pertain to hearing aid fitting and the sale of hearing aids, accessories, and services:
+E. The licensed sponsor must provide training and must ensure that the temporary permit holder under the licensed sponsor's supervision gains experience that covers the following subjects as they pertain to hearing aid fitting and the sale of hearing aids, accessories, and services:

 1. Basic physics of sound;